 He explained that in his studies he collected evidence that there is no ongoing genocide against the Palestinians perpetrated by the Israeli Jews, but on the other hand he concedes that the Palestinian were inflicted the horrors of ethnic cleansing in 1948.
 And he is ready to meet with audiences worldwide to assess this stance.

-It is clear to me -he said
+It is clear to me -

 that some portion of Palestinian and Arab society — I do not know how large — will not accept my position, just as I know many Israelis disagree with and even vehemently oppose my contentions.